m3r3nix/odoo-dev-container/README.md

 2. Update the `Dockerfile` to reflect the current version from the official repository: <https://github.com/odoo/docker>
 3. Attempt to build it and check for any errors.
 4. Change the image tag in `docker-compose.yml` if necessary.
-5. Update demo addon version number
+5. Update demo addon version number in manifest.py
 6. Update README.md

 ## Possible improvements